Kotlin/kotlinx.serialization/docs/topics/serialization-polymorphism.md

 import kotlinx.serialization.modules.*

 //sampleStart
-// Creates a SerializersModule to specify the implementing classes of the interface val module = SerializersModule {
+// Creates a SerializersModule to register the implementing classes of the interface val module = SerializersModule {
     polymorphic(Project::class) {
         subclass(OwnedProject::class)